 Good Faith Estimate Notice You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.
 You will be provided a Good Faith Estimate at the onset of our work together.
-This estimate will outline the total of one year attending therapy.
+This estimate will outline the total cost associated with attending one year of therapy (52 sessions) with me.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
 You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.